yeastrc/proxl-web-app/docs/using/structure.rst

 .. image:: /images/structure-oligomer-example1.png

-By default, ProXL will pick the shortest possibility and only draw that one:
+By default, proxl will pick the shortest possibility and only draw that one:

 .. image:: /images/structure-oligomer-example2.png